Share

 Emotional Appeal

 "Tug at the heartstrings!"
-Connect with users on an emotional level, leaving a lasting impression that builds brand loyalty.
+Connect with users on an emotional level, leaving a lasting impression that builds brand loyalty like this wine tours site.

 Hierarchy of Information